Hiya! I'm

 Skills

-Hardware Altium, EasyEDA, Soldering, KiCAD, PCB Design
+Hardware Altium, Altium Codesign (ECAD+MCAD), EasyEDA, Soldering, KiCAD, PCB Design

 Tools Google Sheets, Google Colab, Excel